-The Silver Surfer is a great home vaporizer made by a company called 7th Floor out of Colorado.
-7th Floor also makes the Da Buddha vape and the SSV is a slightly more enhanced version.
+The Silver Surfer is a great desktop vaporizer made by a company called 7th Floor out of Colorado.
+7th Floor also makes the Life Saber and Da Buddha vapes, and the SSV is a slightly more enhanced version.

 Overall I think this is a high quality unit that performs very well.
 It’s very durable (aside from the glass) and it does come with a good warranty (3 years on electrical components).

 The main benefit of this vape in my opinion is the vapor quality, because once you dial in the best heat setting you can expect nice potent vapor that also has a pleasant taste.
 The SSV utilizes a ceramic heating element and glass parts which help provide a nice clean flavor from your herbs.

 I do think that this vape is built better than a vape like the Extreme-Q, but a vape like the Plenty gets a slightly higher rating because it’s a little easier to use, produces even stronger vapor, and stays cleaner.

 If you think the SSV is right for you I suggest you check out this store here, that’s where I got mine from.
 It’s important to buy it from a fully authorized dealer because 7th Floor doesn’t honor the warranty when purchased elsewhere.
-Sometimes that store is out of stock because they sell fast, so you can also get it here as a backup, I’ve ordered from them multiple times as well.
+Sometimes that store is out of stock because they sell fast, so you can also get it at this vape store, I’ve ordered from them many times as well.